The Maya Writing System

 - the highlands of Guatemala and Chiapas along with the Pacific piedmont of Guatemala.

 The Maya writing system belongs to the second tradition.
-The earliest known texts with signs that can be identified as part of the Maya Lowlands hieroglyphic writing system are found on the famous mural painting of San Bartolo (Guatemala, 3rd century BC), and on the masonry masks of structure 5C-2nd at the site of Cerros (Belize, 1st century BC).
+The earliest known texts with signs that can be identified as part of the Maya Lowlands hieroglyphic writing system are found in the Pyramide de las Pinturas at San Bartolo, Guatemala and on the masonry masks of structure 5C-2nd at the site of Cerros (Belize, 1st century BC).

 Early Maya text and image from a re-used Olmec greenstone pectoral (Dumbarton Oaks Museum)

 (redrawn after Kettunen & Helmke 2014, fig 5)